Insect Bites

 • Ticks: This can produce pain and swelling and is typically just one bite.
 Ticks can spread Lyme disease which results in a bull’s-eye-shaped rash.
 Ticks have flat, teardrop—shaped bodies but can become round and full if they have bitten something.

 • Spiders: Spider bites create two puncture marks on the skin, and the skin may become red or blistered.
 They can cause pain and itching.
-Most spider bites are harmless unless from a venomous spider such as a brown recluse or a black widow.
+Most bites are harmless unless it’s a brown recluse or a black widow spider bite.

 • Bedbugs: These bites occur in groups and cause small, red bumps that are itchy.